 Requesting Another Counselor

 You may request to change therapists if you prefer to work with another counselor.
 You are encouraged to discuss this option with your counselor during the intake or shortly thereafter.
 If you return to Counseling Services in the future and prefer to work with someone other than your previous counselor, you should tell the administrative assistant when you make an appointment.

 Rescheduling and Missed Appointments

 You are allowed two missed appointments.
 You may forfeit your eligibility to receive services for six months if you miss more than two scheduled appointments.
 If you must reschedule or cancel an appointment, we ask that you do so at least 24 hours in advance.
 Appointments rescheduled or canceled fewer than 24 hours in advance may be counted as missed appointments.
 If you will be arriving 15 or more minutes late, it may be considered a missed appointment.
+Health and Counseling Services charges $20 to your student account for missed counseling appointments.
 On the occasion that your counselor needs to reschedule your appointment due to illness or other unavoidable circumstance, Counseling Services will contact you as soon as possible and work with you to reschedule as close to your previously scheduled appointment as possible.
 This situation is not considered a missed appointment.